laytenter/Insider-London/_tours/london/educational-tours/modern-architecture-tour.md

 - 29332
 ---

 How often in the big smoke do we stop and look up?
 Insider London invites you to take a closer look at the marvellous structures which puncture the horizon.
-Find out about our [Modern Architecture](#modern-architecture) and [Sustainable Architecture](/london/educational-tours/sustainable-london-architecture-tour/) Walking Tours
+In addition to our [Sustainable Architecture Tour](/london/educational-tours/sustainable-london-architecture-tour/) we offer a fabulous [Modern Architecture Tour](#modern-architecture).

 ## Modern Architecture